Grant-Archibald-MS/powerfuldev-testing/roles-and-responsibilities/README.md

 NOTE: The roles and responsibility section is an area under review and update.
 We look forward to working with you to refine and improve this section to help support the role of Automated Testing in our organization.
 {: .notice--success}

+## Role Collaboration

+To be successful in adopting an automated testing approach it can take a team to work together to collaborate and align different goals especially as solutions move [grow to enterprise grade](../context/growing-to-enterprise-grade.md).

+{% include figure popup=true image_path="/roles-and-responsibilities/media/role-collaboration.png" alt="Diagram of role collaboration when looking at automated testing" %}

 ## Business Roles

 | Role | Description |